godelc7/simple_cpp_game/README.md

     ```bash
     $ cmake .
     ```
-3. Build: the along with the test suite, documentation and python interface are generated automaticaly
+3. Build: the compiled code along with the test suite, documentation and python interface are generated automaticaly
     ```bash
     $ make
     ```